|Design locally for central approval||Have material designed for you|

 What is the timescale for design?

-Design jobs are tabled in advance, with work to begin the following month at the earliest.
-It is never too early to table a design job – you can table it for any forthcoming month you wish.
+Design jobs are scheduled in advance, with work to begin the following month at the earliest.
+It is never too early to submit a design job – you can schedule it for any forthcoming month you wish.

 So the process for a straightforward poster or flyer might look like this: